gshreya10/facedetector/README.md

 Website URL : https://facedetector-webapp.herokuapp.com/

 FACE DETECTOR is a web app that uses the Clarifai API to locate a face in a picture.
 CSS & HTML are used to design the front end.
-PostgresSQL is used to create database for signin/resgistration and to keep a record of number of entries per user.
+PostgreSQL is used to create database for signin/resgistration and to keep a record of number of entries per user.

 Backend -- https://github.com/gshreya10/facedetector-api